BidnessForB/repo-template/README.md

    repository
     `./script/repo_template.sh create-repo targetHost newRepoName repoConfigName <ownerName | orgName>`

+#### Postman REST API call configurations
+If you use [postman](https://www.getpostman.com/docs/) (which is _awesome_), you can import and use the postman collection stored in `./test/repo-template-postman_collection.json`.
+Just be sure to replace the place-holders with a properly scoped GitHub PAT.

 #### Future work
   Some ideas which seem useful include:
   - [ ] Specify an existing repository as a template